 After retiring from the Rangers, Esposito became one of the team's assistant coaches and then moved on to a position as a TV analyst for the Madison Square Garden network.
 In 1986 he was named vice-president and general manager of the Rangers, a position he later accepted with the expansion Tampa Bay Lightning when that team entered the league.

-All American Speakers is a speakers bureau and booking agency providing information on booking Phil Esposito for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Phil Esposito speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Phil Esposito for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Phil Esposito speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Phil Esposito, an inspirational motivational speaker. bio for Phil Esposito agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Phil Esposito